-Conference of Industrialists and Financiers from industrialised countries in Europe, America and Asia
+II.D.6 ECA Conference of Industrialists and Financiers from industrialized countries in Europe, America and Asia

 ECA prepared studies in order to lay the groundwork for the implementation of industrial projects which it had identified.
-To this end, the Conference of Industrialists and Financiers from industrialised countries in Europe, America and Asia, together with a selected number of African personalities, was convened to explore the possibilities of co-operation with African countries.
+To this end, the Conference of Industrialists and Financiers from industrialized countries in Europe, America and Asia, together with a selected number of African personalities, was convened to explore the possibilities of co-operation with African countries.